Interlochen Center for the Arts

-Interlochen Center for the Arts (/ˈɪntəɹˈlɒkən/ IN-tər-lock-ən; also known as ICA or Interlochen and previously known as the National Music Camp) is a non-profit corporation which operates arts education programs and performance venues.
+Interlochen Center for the Arts (/ˈɪntəɹˈlɒkən/ IN-tər-lock-ən; also known as ICA or Interlochen and previously known as the National Music Camp) is an American non-profit corporation which operates arts education programs and performance venues.
 Established in 1928 by Joseph E. Maddy, Interlochen Center for the Arts is located on a 1,200 acre campus in Green Lake Township, Grand Traverse County, Michigan, immediately south of the eponymous community of Interlochen and about 10 mi southwest of Traverse City.